Mister Universe (film): Cast

-Mister Universe marked the film debut of Vince Edwards.

-Production

-Mister Universe was filmed in New York.

 Reception

-Variety found the dialogue "weak" but the film "quite funny" with good performances.
-Variety noted that the film did not treat the wrestling business "with its phoney grapplers and decisions, and crooked promoters" lightly, but that it probably took it more seriously than the press and sports communities.
+In a contemporary review for The New York Times, critic Howard Thompson called the film "a transparent, soft-pedaled little spoof" and wrote: "[T]he actors scamper around with offhand raucousness, and the restrictions of Searle Kramer's script and Mr. Lerner's own direction, while original, make the picture seem a lot breezier than it actually is.
+Whether intentional or not, however, it's the good-natured air of the cast that pulls the picture along."

-Picturegoer wrote "True, much of the fun springs from the mauling of stooges, but the humour is no less effective for being elementary, or rather primitive."
+Picturegoer wrote: "True, much of the fun springs from the mauling of stooges, but the humour is no less effective for being elementary, or rather primitive."

-The cast was praised by The New York Times.

-Comic book adaption
+Comic-book adaption

-A comic adaptation of the film was published by Eastern Color in the December 1950 issue of the anthology comic book Movie Love, only a month before the film's release.
+A comic-book adaptation of the film was published by Eastern Color in the December 1950 issue of the anthology comic book Movie Love.